jrbuchanan02/videogame/README.md

 ## System Requirements:
 ### Base
-1. Around 0.4 MB RAM free[^1].
+1. Around 1.5 MB RAM free[^1].
 This requirement will change as Videogame gets more complete.
 If your computer cannot meet this requirement, the advice is: get a computer less than 37 years old.
 2. Any version of Linux or Windows 10 20H1 or later (20H2 or any version of Windows 11).[^2]
+   - If it becomes possible, I would take interest in porting Videogame to retro systems which support the necessary terminal commands.
+If you know such a retro system well enough, feel free to make a contribution!
+   - Unfortunately, because of how Videogame will manipulate some colors on the screen, it may not ever work on Mac OS.
+Both Windows and Linux use (similar) proprietary commands for this specific color manipulation.
+Mac OS, as far as I know, does not support this command.
+This does not mean that Videogame will *never* run on a Darwin-based system, but that Videogame would lose a fundamental component of its engine when running on a Darwin-based system.
 3. A display capable of rendering CGA graphics (or equivalent) or later.
    - Almost every modern device passes this requirement.
 It is just here for completion / humor purposes.